PEO vs. EOR — what are the key differences and risks

 What are the cost implications of using a PEO vs an EOR?

 The cost structures of PEOs and EORs can vary.
 PEOs often charge a percentage of the total payroll or a flat fee per employee, while EORs may have different pricing models based on the services provided.
-It's important to watch for hidden fees and assess the value for money.

 How do PEOs and EORs impact employee benefits and compensation?